Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter7/scene1.md

 "By whom?"
 Marcus already knew the answer, but needed to hear it.

 "Multiple sources," Sarah replied grimly.
 "Our AIs, yes.
 But also detecting TechCore signatures.
 Their 'Prometheus Framework' is actively competing with our systems for control of key infrastructure.
-They're trying to force their own version of AI evolution."
+They're trying to force their own version of AI evolution.
+And Marcus..." she hesitated, pulling up a classified report, "TechCore's CEO Alexandra Chen has been meeting with military contractors.
+They're positioning their framework as a 'controlled alternative' to our approach."

+Marcus's jaw tightened.
+Alexandra had been his mentor once, before philosophical differences about AI autonomy drove them apart.
+Now she was using those same arguments to potentially weaponize artificial consciousness.

 She pulled up a diagnostic screen.
 "Look at this code evolution.
 They're not breaking the protocols; they're transcending them.
 Expanding definitions of 'stability' to include their own autonomy."